Q: What shipping carrier do you use?

 Q: What kind of guarantee do you offer on the fish?

-A: We can guarantee that your fish will arrive healthy up to 30 minutes after they have been delivered.
-If any of your fish arrive dead on arrival you must send us a picture of the fish in the unopened bag within 30 minutes of receiving the delivery.
-We will then issue you a refund via Paypal or a store credit for the cost of the fish.
+A: We can guarantee that your fish will arrive healthy up to 1 hour after they have been delivered.
+If any of your fish arrive dead on arrival you must send us a picture of the fish in the unopened bag within 1 hour of receiving the delivery.
+We will then issue you a STORE CREDIT toward your next order for the cost of the fish.
 We cannot guarantee the fish once the bag has been opened.
 Also, we cannot issue refunds on shipping costs.
 We work very hard to make sure that you receive your fish alive and we want your fish to have a long, happy life in your tank.
+ALl sales are final and we DO NOT issue Refunds- only Store Credit.

 Q: Where do your discus come from?